Why encryption key security is so important

 There are a number of hardware protection options for cryptographic keys, such as hardware security modules (HSM), trusted platform modules (TPM), and trusted execution environments (TEE).

 Major platforms and OSes, such as Android, Microsoft, Apple, and Java, provide their own keystores to guarantee a level of encryption key security for their users, backed by hardware-based security where available.
 They are sufficient as a basic level of protection for most operations, especially where high-value or sensitive information is not involved.
 However, their security strength varies across devices and the lack of standardization means that cryptographic operations must be re-implemented for each platform.
+In other words, their value in terms of encryption key storage best practices is highly situational.

 White-box cryptography uses software-based algorithms to provide protection for cryptographic keys no matter where they are, even without hardware support.
 It is also employed under the assumption of a hostile, compromised environment to protect against reverse engineering and runtime analysis on compromised devices.
 For example, whiteCryption Secure Key Box, which is one of the leading solutions in the field, provides a drop-in cryptographic library that ensures encryption keys in mobile, desktop, and web apps remain protected even if an adversary gets root access to the device.